 My grandson (The Tornado, whom you may have heard me mention before), just asked Jesus to be his Savior!
 We are THRILLED to celebrate the Christmas season with Him in a new and special way this year.
 Witnessing the miracle of Christ’s birth through the eyes of a child is so exciting!

-That’s why I’m sharing this Advent series for for moms and children called, A Savior is Born, written by my good friends, Keri Snyder and Sarah Frazer.
+That’s why I’m sharing this Advent series for moms and children called, A Savior is Born, written by my good friends, Keri Snyder, and Sarah Frazer.
 Between the two of them, they have EIGHT KIDS, so the gals know what they’re doing!

 Each day contains a short devotional, correlating Scripture, reflection questions, and a prayer, and was designed with the mama in mind as it is just 14 days so you can start it at any time throughout the Christmas season.

 – Audio version